The Kuklinski Family

 “It was Bernard Fabish.
-He was marvellous.”
+He was marvellous like that.”

 Benna: “He lived on the corner, up the road.
 It was about six months before we started to build.
 They had to take off the back part of the house, and the washhouse.
-Everything had to come off, and we had to live in the sitting room and the two bedrooms.
+Everything had to come off, and we had to live in the sitting room and the three bedrooms.
 They built in the veranda, and the two boys slept there.
 All the boys helped put in the concrete paths.”

 Gertie: “It was lucky, because it was summertime.
 We all fitted in.
 We were happy.”